 Taking care of a tiny human that needs constant attention is exhausting.
 Add this to the fact that newborns wake up every two to three hours and it can be a cause for concern.
 Falling asleep while holding your baby on a couch or chair is a suffocation hazard, and it can be hard for some mothers to stay awake when feeding and getting comfortable.

 Drowsy driving is a huge problem and a cause for thousands of car accidents each year.
-The CDC estimated that 1 in 25 drivers over 18 had fallen asleep while driving in the past 30 days.
+The National Highway Traffic Safety Administration (NHTSA) reports that in 2017, there were as many as 91,000 crashes involving drowsy drivers.
 Sleep deprivation can cause memory loss, increased risk of depression, stroke, and sleep disorders.

 To keep mom and baby safe, getting rest is hugely important.04